 Lantau Peak is the highest mountain on the island.
 This area is home to a number of attractions such as the Po Lin Monastery and restaurant, as well as an 85 foot giant Buddha statue made of bronze.
 This statue that is sitting up on top of one of the hills used to be the largest outdoor seated Buddha in the world.
 You are able to hike up to the top, but be sure to bring good shoes and water!

 Lantau Island, Hong Kong

-Ngong Ping 360 is a culture village for tourists that includes a cable / gondola car that connects the peak and monastery area to the northwest hub of the island, near the airport.
+There is a great cultural village at the top of the mountain, and the Ngong Ping 360 cable car / gondola connects the peak and monastery area to the northwest hub of the island, near the airport.
 Taking the gondola is the easy, scenic way to go, but hiking the trails all around is much more exciting, especially on a smoggy day when the views are not as good.
 One of the best trails is a 70 km, 12 section Lantau Trail which includes stone steps, and densely wooded areas.
 There are some small places to stay, like youth hostels and campsites.

 There are also a number of old fishing villages still around on Lantau Island.
 One of the most popular to visit is Tai O. Located on the northwest part of the island, this is one of the oldest villages on the island, and visitors can see a number of stilt homes built over the water.

 Lastly, there are some great beaches where you can relax or watch a beautiful sunset on Lantau Island.
 Cheung Sha Beach, is one of Hong Kong’s longest, but Pui O Beach is also quite popular.
 These beaches are also accessible by boat from Central Hong Kong, and then take bus 1.

 Lantau Island is More than a Day Trip from Hong Kong City!